PASTAplus/content-x/templates/resources/data-exploration.md

 ## Data eXplorer (DeX)

 The EDI [Data Explorer (DeX)](http://dex.edirepository.org) is a web browser application offering summary information, subsetting, and plotting features for data packages containing tabular data files.
 DeX is a great tool for making a preliminary assessment about fitness for use.
-Click the **Data Explorer** link next to a data object from the **Resources** section of a data package landing page (currently only available in the [staging environment](/templates/resources/repository-environments.md#staging) of the Data Portal).
+Click the **Data Explorer** link next to a data object from the **Resources** section of a data package landing page.

 <img class="screen-shot" src="/static/images/dex-in-portal.png" width="95%">